TypiCal25/Knowledge/Academics/Capstone/Introduction to Cryptography and Cryptanalysis.md

 If you see the implications of this statement, it does add up.
 It just states that the probability of the message being $m$ given that the cipher-text is $c$ should be not different from the initial probability of the message being $m$.
 # Limitations of Perfect Secrecy
 Perfect Secrecy ensures that the size of the Key Space $K$ should be greater than or equal to the size of the Message Space $M$.
+# Shannon's Definition of Perfect Secrecy
+He basically said that for a perfectly s